hexxone/email-history-changer/README.md

 5. If you made a PR to some other repo with a wrong email - you are out of luck.
 The repo owner would have to merge you modified history.
 6. ALL FORKED Repos will also get out of sync and cannot easily be merged.
 7. If you work in a team, inform your collaborators about these changes, they will need to re-clone the repository after the modification.
+8. If your repository is used as submodule, the references to certain commits will break and need to be updated manually.
-8. make sure to globally set your correct git config email & username from now on.
+9. make sure to globally set your correct git config email & username from now on.

+> Also read: how git-filter-repo works: <https://github.com/newren/git-filter-repo?tab=readme-ov-file#how-do-i-use-it>

 ## Prerequisites